George South: World Wrestling Federation (1988–1990)

 While still wrestling for Jim Crockett Promotions, South made his first World Wrestling Federation appearance on August 2, 1988, at a TV taping for WWF Wrestling Challenge, losing to The Honky Tonk Man in a non-title match.
-On the August 24, 1988, taping of Challenge, South wrestled The Blue Blazer, the match being the masked Owen Hart's first televised WWF match.
-South would have matches with a wide array of WWF performers, including Brutus Beefcake, Hercules, Hillbilly Jim, Jake "the Snake" Roberts, Jim Duggan, Jimmy Snuka, Rhythm and Blues, Sam Houston, The Brain Busters, The British Bulldogs, The Rockers, and The Ultimate Warrior.
+On the August 24, 1988, taping of Challenge, South wrestled the Blue Blazer, the match being the masked Owen Hart's first televised WWF match.
+South would have matches with a wide array of WWF performers, including Brutus Beefcake, Hercules, Hillbilly Jim, Jake "the Snake" Roberts, Jim Duggan, Jimmy Snuka, Rhythm and Blues, Sam Houston, the Brain Busters, The British Bulldogs, The Rockers, and Ultimate Warrior.
 On August 2, 1989, he was defeated by Al Perez in the latter's debut match at a WWF Superstars of Wrestling taping in Wheeling, WV.
 His final appearance came on the January 20, 1990, episode of WWF Superstars where he teamed with Alan Martin in a losing effort to Demolition.